Skip to content

 Your lawn care profit margin is the amount you take home after you’ve covered your labor, materials, and overhead costs.
 The higher your percentage, the more profitable your lawn care business will be.

-Your costs for a half-acre mowing and fertilization job are $501.
-If you want a profit margin of 20%, you’ll need to charge a $125 markup (25% of your costs) to meet that margin.
+Let’s say that your costs for a half-acre mowing and fertilization job are $501.
+If your goal profit margin is 20%, you’ll need to charge at least a $125 markup (25% of your costs) to meet that margin.

 That will give you an overall cost (including profit) of $626 for the job.